Fraud Barristers in London

 We have vast experience of defending in every type of fraud case brought before the courts.
 We advise solicitors, businesses and banks on compliance and anti-money laundering procedures, bribery prevention, and corporate criminal liability.
 We frequently provide urgent advice on Sanctions and Suspicious Activity Reports.

-Our barristers are experienced in all types of complex white collar fraud, and cases featuring international financial transactions.
+Our fraud barristers are experienced in all types of complex white collar fraud, and cases featuring international financial transactions.
 We have acted in cartel and competition cases, investment frauds, stock market and banking frauds of all types, insider trading, boiler room frauds, ‘Ponzi’ schemes, advanced fee frauds, pension, carbon credit and election frauds, VAT and diversion frauds, and property frauds.

 We are increasingly asked to advise on specialist areas including abuse of process, warrants, disclosure, legal professional privilege, restraint and forfeiture proceedings, confiscation and asset recovery, international and cross-border investigations, extradition and mutual assistance.